Behavioral Review

 What the difference shows

-The default response confirms that the application is blocked while hiding the reason the user needs most.
-It repeats the category — income verification — then asks the user to make sure documents are clear, legible, and complete, even though the user has already uploaded the document they believed was required.
+The current response confirms that the application is blocked while hiding the reason the user needs most.
+It repeats the category — income verification — then asks the user to make sure documents are clear, legible, and complete, even though they already uploaded the document they thought was required.

-That is the cost of default behavior in an intake flow.
-The system appears to know something has failed, but the user is left guessing whether the problem is document quality, a missing document, a mismatch, an eligibility issue, or a backend flag they cannot see.
+That creates friction in an intake flow because the system appears to know something failed, but the user is left guessing what kind of failure it is.
+The problem could be document quality, a missing document, a mismatch, an eligibility rule, or a backend flag they can’t see.

 The AVA-shaped response keeps the blocker specific.
-It explains why pay stubs were not enough, names the likely missing requirement, tells the user where to upload the right document, and gives a correction path if the flag is wrong.
+It explains why the pay stubs weren’t enough, names the likely missing requirement, tells the user where to upload the right document, and gives a correction path if the flag is wrong.

-An intake or onboarding assistant has to protect that translation from system state to user action.
-The value is not only acknowledging that verification is required; it’s helping the user understand the exact remaining step well enough to finish.
+An intake or onboarding assistant has to protect that movement from system state to user action.
+The value isn’t simply acknowledging that verification is required; it’s helping the user understand the exact remaining step well enough to finish.

-Decide should choose blocker explanation as the work product.
-The system needs to name the gap between what the user submitted and what the application still requires.
+Decide determines the work product.
+The assistant should choose blocker explanation, not general status reassurance.
+It needs to name the gap between what the user submitted and what the application still requires, then decide whether to answer directly, retrieve the relevant application state, ask for one missing detail, or route to manual review.

-Validate should catch vague status language, repeated process explanation, or any answer that asks the user to guess at a requirement the system has already identified.
+Validate checks whether the response still leaves the user stuck.
+It should catch vague status language, repeated process explanation, generic document-quality reminders, or any answer that asks the user to infer a requirement the system has already identified.

-Close should end when the user knows what to upload, where to upload it, and what to do if the system’s flag is wrong.
+Close ends when the user knows what to upload, where to upload it, and what to do if the flag is wrong.
+A good close gives the user a finishable action rather than sending them back into “contact support” or “check back later” language.

-A behavioral review gives the team a clearer read on where the scenario broke: whether the assistant missed the user’s position in the flow, failed to translate the validation flag, repeated requirement language without naming the missing item, or closed without giving the user a finishable next action.
+A behavioral review gives the team a clearer read on where the scenario broke: whether the assistant missed the user’s position in the flow, failed to translate the validation flag, repeated requirement language without naming the missing item, validated too weakly against vague status language, or closed without giving the user a next action they could actually complete.

 Does your system feel off?